cc4347/p8105_hw5_cc4347/HW5-RMarkdown.md

     ## 10       0.685  0.532
     ## # … with 9,990 more rows

+This table shows beta1 estimates and p-values arising from a test of H: beta1 = 0 (null) with an alpha level of 0.05.

+## Creating Table Output for Plots

 ``` r
 results_10k =
   tibble(b1 = c(0, 1, 2, 3, 4, 5, 6)) %>%